industrial-edge/qr-code-scanner/docs/Installation.md

 ## Upload Scanner App to the Industrial Edge Management

-Please find below a short description how to publish your application in your IEM.
+Please find below a short description how to publish your application to your IEM.

 For more detailed information please see the section for [uploading apps to the IEM](https://github.com/industrial-edge/upload-app-to-iem).

 ### Connect your Industrial Edge App Publisher

-- Connect your Industrial Edge App Publisher to your docker engine
+- Connect your Industrial Edge App Publisher to your Docker engine
 - Connect your Industrial Edge App Publisher to your Industrial Edge Management System

 ### Upload Scanner App using the Industrial Edge App Publisher

+- Click on "Create Project" in the App Project region (you will be redirected to the IEM)
-- Create a new application using the Industrial Publisher
+- Create a new project with "Create Project" in the top right corner or use an existing project
-- Add a app new version
+- Create an application
+- Go back to the Industrial Edge Publisher, refresh the app projects, select the application and add a new app version
-- Import the [docker-compose](../docker-compose.yml) file using the **Import YAML** button
+- Import the [docker-compose](../docker-compose.yml) file using the "Import YAML" button
 - The warning `Build (services >> scanner-service) is not supported` can be ignored
-- **Start Upload** to transfer the app to Industrial Edge Management
+- "Start Upload" to transfer the app to Industrial Edge Management
 - Further information about using the Industrial Edge App Publisher can be found in the [IE Hub](https://iehub.eu1.edge.siemens.cloud/documents/appPublisher/en/start.html)

-## Configuring application
+## Configuring Application

-You can find the configuration file ["param.json"](../cfg-data/param.json) in cfg-data folder.
-This configuration file can be used adjust several parameters of this application.
+You can find the configuration file [param.json](../cfg-data/param.json) in cfg-data folder.
+This configuration file can be used to adjust several parameters of this application.
 You can see the structure of the file in the following example configuration:

 **param.json:**